 And if we’re being honest, Prisoners of the Ghostland ranks as one of Sono’s more subdued films.
 That’s not to say it’s any more accessible, but there is much less arterial blood spray and carnage than many of his films.
-But don’t worry, stans, he still includes plenty, simply not as much in comparison to his usual fare.
+But don’t worry, stans, he still includes plenty, simply not as much in comparison to other titles in his catalog.

 Presumably, these coverings often hide the ugly effects of the omnipresent radiation.
 Like Godzilla before it was a response to the nuclear bombs dropped Japan and the subsequent rise of the nuclear age, it’s hard not to read this portion of Prisoners of the Ghostland as a reaction to the Fukushima Daiichi disaster.
 This scarred, mutilated world is the result of a similar incident, and the film looks like another attempt to cope and come to terms with national trauma and tragedy via bonkers-ass sci-fi art.
 This gives the story a weight and bearing that belies the over-the-top antics, peculiarities, and flourishes as the filmmakers and characters literally and figuratively confront ghosts from the past.

 Though less prominent, and certainly with less of an eye on boundary pushing exploitation tactics he so often employs, Prisoners also plays with some of Sono’s favorite themes and concerns.
 Like so many of his films, this features women, specifically young women, controlled and preyed on by older men who wield power over their bodies.
 The Governor keeps stables of women in elaborate gilded cages.
 At one point Hero peels away the covering another man placed on Bernice to keep her hidden, to “protect” her, and her search to regain her voice forms a key plot point.